Enforcer from Death Row

-Enforcer from Death Row was a film that was directed by Marshall M. Borden and Efren C. Piñon.
-It starred Leo Fong, Booker T. Anderson, Ann Farber, Darnell Garcia, John Hammond, James Lew, Cameron Mitchell and Mariwin Roberts.
+Enforcer from Death Row is a film directed by Marshall M. Borden and Efren C. Piñon.
+It stars Leo Fong, Booker T. Anderson, Ann Farber, Darnell Garcia, John Hammond, James Lew, Cameron Mitchell and Mariwin Roberts.
 The film has two different endings, depending on which release is watched.
 It is also known as Ninja Assassins, Ninja Nightmare and Death Row Killer.

 Background

 The film was directed by two directors, Marshall M. Borden and Efren C. Piñon.
 The story was by Leo Fong and Jerry O. Tirazona.
 It was shot on location in the Philippines.
 The production companies were Koinonia PSI West Productions and Cinevision International Corporation.
 The film is also known as The Outside Man.

-The star of the film, Leo Fong, was once a Methodist minister who grew up in Arkansas.
+The star of the film, Leo Fong, was a Methodist minister who grew up in Arkansas.

 Story

 An international peace keeping agency rescues a former Army Ranger from execution and sends him on a mission to bust up a dangerous spy ring.
 T.L.
 Young (played by Leo Fong) is sent to the gas chamber and his death there is faked.
 He is offered $100,000 to stop the dangerous spy ring that has got hold of a deadly chemical weapon.